 The YWCA National Board created a commission on sex education.

-The YWCA held the first interracial conference in Louisville, Ky.
+YWCA held the first interracial conference in Louisville, Kentucky.

-- The YWCA participated in the U.S.O.
+- YWCA participated in the U.S.O.
 Hostess programs during World War I.

 - YWCA’s program on social morality became the official Lecture Bureau of the Division of Social Hygiene of the War Department “to cultivate an attitude of honest, open, scientific interest in the subject of sex.”

-- The YWCA of Montclair-North Essex, established in 1912, bought a house to serve as its headquarters, and used the property for offices, dormitories, and as a social center for African-American women until 1965.
-It was the first African-American YWCA in America not affiliated with a white YWCA.
+- YWCA of Montclair-North Essex, established in 1912, bought a house to serve as its headquarters, and used the property for offices, dormitories, and as a social center for Black women until 1965.
+It was the first Black YWCA in America not affiliated with a white YWCA.

 - Based on its work with women in industrial plants, the YWCA Convention voted for “an eight-hour-per-day law, prohibition of night work, and the right of labor to organize.”